NVTS

 Why did Navitas Semiconductor stock jump 15% Thursday?

 The move followed the company's appointment of Gregory M. Fischer, a 40-year chip industry veteran and former Broadcom executive, as an independent director.
-Coverage from Quiver Quantitative, Stock Titan and others described the reaction as investors refocusing on Navitas's AI data center power pivot and a board-level credibility upgrade rather than a response to any new financial disclosure.
+Quiver Quantitative, Stock Titan and others described the reaction as investors betting on Navitas's AI data center power pivot and a board-level credibility upgrade — not a response to any new financial disclosure.

 What is the Wall Street consensus price target for NVTS?

 The consensus sell-side price target stands at $8.15, implying roughly 33.4% downside from the $12.24 Thursday trading level.
-No covering analyst raised a target in response to the Fischer appointment, per the consensus snapshot.
+No covering analyst raised a target after the Fischer appointment, per the consensus snapshot.

 How has Navitas Semiconductor's revenue trended?